HaeyoonJo/jupyter-nb/README.md

 - Note that probably you can see `.ipynb_checkpoints` in the same path. you can refer to Stackoverflow, what's ipynb_checkpoints on this [page](https://stackoverflow.com/questions/36306017/should-ipynb-checkpoints-be-stored-in-git/39997938) and how to git ignore on this [page](https://stackoverflow.com/questions/35916658/how-to-git-ignore-ipython-notebook-checkpoints-anywhere-in-repository).

+### 3. The way to convert to .ipynb from .Rmd

+1. Open a pulled `.rmd` file up and then save the nb file

+2. Then you'll see `.ipynb` has created in the same directory where the `.rmd` file exists

 ---

 #### references: